2023 Lanka Premier League

 The 2023 Lanka Premier League, also known as Skyfair.news LPL T20, for sponsorship reasons, was the fourth edition of the Lanka Premier League (LPL), a Twenty20 franchise cricket tournament in Sri Lanka.
 It began on 30 July and the final was held on 20 August 2023.
-The tournament was played by five teams in three international venues.
+The tournament was played by five teams at three international venues.
 The league was organized by the Sri Lanka Cricket.
 Jaffna Kings were the defending champions.
 This was the first Lanka Premier League season to feature an auction as the previous editions used to have the draft to choose players.

 Due to change of ownership various teams changed names.
-Kandy Falcons became B-Love Kandy.
-Galle Gladiators changed to Galle Titans.
-Colombo Stars were renamed as Colombo Strikers.
+Kandy Falcons became B-Love Kandy, Galle Gladiators changed to Galle Titans, and Colombo Stars were renamed as Colombo Strikers.

 On 20 August 2023, B-Love Kandy defeated Dambulla Aura by 5 wickets in the final, to win their maiden LPL title.

-The total attendance in the 24 games was two lakh, the average attendance per game was 8,333.
+The total attendance in the 24 games was 200,000, the average attendance per game was 8,333.